 Mile 3.6: The Little Blitzen River enters from river right and increases the flow by about 50%.
 The Little Blitzen River is also designated as a National Wild and Scenic River.

 Mile 5.6: Tombstone Canyon is on river left.
-There is a trail out of the canyon on river right here.
+There is a trail out of the canyon on river left here.

 Mile 7.9: Indian Springs Creek enters from the right and a series of great Class III and III+ rapids follows.